Sebastes mentella: Distribution and habitat

 Sebastes mentella is found in the northern Atlantic Ocean.
 It occurs from Baffin Island south to Nova Scotia, around Greenland and Iceland, along the Iceland-Faroes ridge and northwards off Norway as far as Svalbard, Jan Mayen and the Barents Sea.
 This is a bathypelagic, oceanic species which is found at depth between 300 and 1441 m.

 Biology

-Sebastes mentella is ovoviviparous, the females are inseminated by the males in August-September in the Barents Sea or from September to mid-December off Iceland.
-The eggs are fertilised in January and February in the Barents Sea or on March off Iceland.
+Sebastes mentella is ovoviviparous, the females are inseminated by the males in August–September in the Barents Sea or from September to mid-December off Iceland.
+The eggs are fertilised in January and February in the Barents Sea or in March off Iceland.
 The larvae are released from the females during April to June.
 This is a gregarious species at all stages of its life cycle, It feeds on krill, hyperiids, cephalopods, chaetognaths and small fishes.
 This is a long lived species which may live as long as 75 years in the Nova Scotia stock, although elsewhere a maximum age of 65 years is typical.